1i8/ENetSocks5/readme.txt

-* READ THOROUGHLY OR YOU CAN END UP IN CONFLICT (either personally - that means with ME, or with understanding how this works) *
+* READ THOROUGHLY OR YOU CAN END UP IN CONFLICT (with understanding how this works) *

 Codename: "Satan's Nuke", development code name: EBotNet.
 [Project is CLASSIFIED SOFTWARE until I quit]